flamapy/flamapy_docs/analysis/python.md

 # Using the flamapy underlying framework

-While this opetion required to know the udnerpinnings of the flamapy framework.
-It also allows users to use ny operation available in the ecosystem instead of just the most common ones.
+While this option required to know the underpinnings of the {% include flamapy.html %} framework.
+It also allows users to use any operation available in the ecosystem instead of just the most common ones.

-This interface would require to use python, for example like this:
+This interface would require to use Python, for example like this:

 ```python
 from flamapy.core.discover import DiscoverMetamodels